EverWinter23/skynet/LOG.md

 server.

-In this module we have used a wrapper around pysftp, so that even if the next update was to break the sftpconn.py module, the whole unit won't be affected.
+In this module we have used a wrapper around pysftp, so that even if the next update of pysftp was to break the sftpcon.py module, skynet won't be affected.
+Changes will only be needed to apply to the sftpcon.py module.

 **Without SSH keys**